Lumbee Tribe of North Carolina: Judicial branch

-The tribe's judicial branch consist of the Supreme Court and the Tribal Administrative Courts.
+The tribe's judicial branch consists of the Supreme Court and the Tribal Administrative Courts.
 The Supreme Court consists of "five (5) sitting judges whom[sic] are nominated by the Tribal Chairman and appointed by the Tribal Council.
 Two of the sitting judges shall be graduates of accredited law schools and three shall be lay people.
 The Chief Judge bears administrative responsibilities and is elected on an annual basis by the sitting judges".
 The Lumbee's Tribal Administrative Courts "is established to provide due process and further protect the rights of tribal members, and designed to ensure tribal members are treated equally through the administration of tribal programs.
 The Tribal Administrative Court will hear cases dealing with the administrative issues such as housing, enrollment, and energy assistance".

 Departments and services

 Veteran Affairs

 Veterans Affairs of the Lumbee Tribe offers assistance with educational benefits, community resources, and assistance for homeless veterans.
-They can also help with concerns such as: how to get into the Veterans Affairs Healthcare System, how to get prescription medications from the Veterans Affairs pharmacy, and how to arrange transportation to the VA Medical Center for appointments.
+They can also help with concerns such as how to get into the Veterans Affairs Healthcare System, how to get prescription medications from the Veterans Affairs pharmacy, and how to arrange transportation to the VA Medical Center for appointments.
 It is not affiliated with, supported, nor endorsed by the U.S. Department of Veterans Affairs.